 How Many Circles of Hell?
 Exploring Dante's Inferno and the Depths of Sin

-The question, "How many circles of hell are there?" often sparks intrigue and a dive into the chilling imagery of Dante Alighieri's Inferno.
+The question, "How many circles of hell are there?Here's the thing — " often sparks intrigue and a dive into the chilling imagery of Dante Alighieri's Inferno.
 While the simple answer is nine, understanding the intricacies of Dante's masterpiece requires exploring not just the number, but the nature of these circles, their symbolic significance, and the theological framework underpinning this harrowing journey through the underworld.
-This exploration delves into the structure of hell as depicted in Inferno, examining the sins punished within each circle and the overall allegorical meaning.
+This exploration breaks down the structure of hell as depicted in Inferno, examining the sins punished within each circle and the overall allegorical meaning.

 Introduction: A Journey into the Abyss